bradreeder/CV/README.md

 - Presented original research at [Comics Forum](https://comicsforum.org/), the UK's leading academic conference in Comics Studies.
 - Enjoy creative writing & storytelling, and in my spare time am keen to explore the medium using Web & AR technologies.
 I am currently writing my first graphic novel.

-I am a life-long learner with broad interests and have gained work experience in different environments to fund my studies.

 ---

 ## REFERENCES